 Alison graduated from Emily Carr College of Art in 1989.
 In 2017 she finished an Independent Studies program at Vancouver Island School of Art.
 Alison was awarded a People and Places grant for a large project by the City of Victoria (2012) and has had several solo shows in B.C.
-She is a board member at Ground Zero Printmakers Society and is a studio member at Arc-Hive ARC.
+She currently has a studio space and is a board member at arc.hive Artist Run Centre.

 Please see her CV for more information.